dpriskorn/ItemSubjector/README.md

 # ItemSubjector
-*This is beta software, expect new features, renamed arguments, bugs, etc.*

-Tool made to add main subject statements to items based on a heuristic matching the subject with the title of the item.
+The purpose of this tool is to add main subject statements to Wikidata items based on a heuristic matching the subject with the title of the item.
 ![bild](https://user-images.githubusercontent.com/68460690/133230724-40a610b7-5557-4b2b-b66e-2d80ca89e90d.png)
 *The tool running in PAWS adding manually found main subject QIDs*

+# Background
+As of september 2021 there were 37M scientific articles in Wikidata, but 27M of them were missing any main subject statement.
+That makes them very hard to find for scientists which is bad for science, because building on the work of others is essential in the global scientific community.

 # Features
 This tool has the following features: